Head outside with a guide to Lakeland’s parks

 Simpson Park, 1725 Martin Luther King Jr. Ave.

 Play together with family on the playground, start a pick-up game of basketball, or try your hand at pickleball on this park’s indoor courts.
-During summer months, cool off with a dip in the community pool.
+During summer months, you can cool off with a dip in the community pool.

 Woodlake Park, 3415 New Jersey Rd.